7shoe/HPC_in_Finance/Assignment_3/README.md

 # 0. CUDA on Midway

 In a nutshell.
-To run code on any device, run:
+To run code on any GPU-device, run:
 ```
 module load cuda/11.5

-sinteractive --partition=gpu --gres=gpu:1 --time=0:30:00 --account=finm32950
+sinteractive --partition=gpu --gres=gpu:1 --time=3:00:00 --account=finm32950
 ```

+Otherwise, no computatation/data will be pushed to the GPU returning results as `0`.
 More details:
 Copy and unzip `.tar` file.
 Activate CUDA module.
 ```